 - 1. Execute the Certificate of Substantial Completion prepared by the architect. - 2.
 Complete the work called for by the contract; including all punch list items and any corrections orders issued by Minnesota Housing. - 3.
 If rehab, provide evidence that all permits are closed out. - 4.
 Obtain final certificate(s) of occupancy (if applicable). - 5.
 Request the architect's final inspection of the work and a final application for payment. - 6.
-Provide an affidavit that all payrolls, bills for materials and equipment and other indebtedness connected with the work for which the Owner might in any way be responsible, have been paid or have been otherwise satisfied. - 7.
+Provide an affidavit that all payrolls, bills for materials and equipment and other indebtedness connected with the work for which the owner might in any way be responsible, have been paid or have been otherwise satisfied. - 7.
 Provide certification of actual costs to Minnesota Housing when applicable (refer above). - 8.
-Provide consent of surety to the final payment when applicable. - 9.
-Provide all closeout information for Davis Bacon and Related Acts (DBRA) and Section 3 and Minority Business Enterprise and Women Business Enterprise Compliance (if applicable).
+Provide consent of surety to the final payment when applicable.

-- 10. Execute and forwarding to the Owner, compliance and documentation as per Minnesota Housing Rental Housing Design/ Construction Standards, Chapter 8 Sustainable Housing Requirements. - 11.
-Provide final Operation and Maintenance (O&M) manuals, occupant manual and homeowner and new resident orientation. - 12.
+- 9. Provide all closeout information for Davis Bacon and Related Acts (DBRA) and Section 3 and Black, Indigenous, and People of Color-owned Business Enterprise and Womenowned Business Enterprise (BIPOCBE/WBE) (if applicable). - 10.
+Execute and forwarding to the owner, compliance and documentation as per Minnesota Housing Rental Housing Design/Construction Standards, Chapter 8 Sustainable Housing Requirements. - 11.
+Provide final Operation and Maintenance (O&M) manuals, occupant manual, and homeowner and new resident orientation. - 12.
 Perform any other duties associated with the project close-out process, as required by the Owner-Contractor Agreement. - 13.
 Complete a Minnesota Housing Certificate of General Contractor and Owner form.

-Once the Architect of Record issues the contractor's final certificate for payment, it typically marks the end of the end of construction phase.
+Once the architect of record issues the contractor's final certificate for payment, it typically marks the end of the end of construction phase.
 If an as-built survey is required after the work is completed, Minnesota Housing may withhold final payment to the contractor until the as-built survey is completed and Minnesota Housing is satisfied with the results.
 Final payment may also be withheld until all Construction Close-out Checklist items are satisfactorily received.